 - Your strength

 - Your footwear and gear

-Most health care plans include a limited number of covered physical and/or occupational therapy visits after certain injuries and surgeries.
-Yet once you’re done with covered visits, you’ll probably have more work to do on your own, especially to reach a goal that’s beyond normal daily functioning.
+Most healthcare plans include a limited number of covered physical and/or occupational therapy visits after certain injuries and surgeries.
+After that, you’ll probably have more work to do on your own, especially if you want to go on a multi-day hiking trip.

-If you’re unsure of what to do for your upcoming hike, go back to the physical therapist you worked with post-injury (if you had one), even if you have to pay for an extra visit.
-It’ll be worth it to have expert guidance from someone who understands your capabilities and how you’ve handled the recovery process.
+If you’re unsure of what to do for your upcoming hike, go back to the physical therapist you worked with during your recovery.
+It’ll be worth it to have expert guidance from someone who understands your capabilities and recovery.

-Ask for referrals – your physical therapist or doctors involved in treating your injury may be able to offer some options – and references.
+Ask for referrals from your physical therapist or doctors involved in treating your injury.
 How much experience do they have with working with people who have had injuries?
 Do they have specific training in functional fitness?

 Check out these tips for choosing a personal trainer.

 Assuming you completed physical and occupational therapy, you should have a decent foundation of strength to build on.
 Yet PT and OT are primarily focused on improving your strength, range of motion, and physical abilities for normal daily tasks.

 As you prepare for a hiking trip after an injury, you may need to build additional strength in the previously injured area.
 Other parts of your body may need some attention too, especially if you put all of your energy into the recovering knee, ankle or shoulder!

 Your physical therapist or personal trainer may suggest bodyweight exercises to start.
 These exercises will help you get in tune with how movements feel before adding weight/resistance.